Ring's redesigned Stick Up Cams want a spot inside your home

 In the press release, Ring states that the "Ring Stick Up Cam Battery has not been authorized as required by the rules of the Federal Communications Commission.
 This device is not, and may not be, offered for sale or lease, or sold or leased, until authorization is obtained."

-But Given that Ring's Stick Up Cams (both models) are available for preorder now on Ring.com and are scheduled to ship starting October 18, it sounds like the battery-powered version will be ready for sale soon.
+Both Ring Stick Up Cam models are available for preorder now on Ring.com.
+The wired version is scheduled to ship starting Oct.
+18, with the battery-powered version following in December.

 Share your voice